How to grow Sweet Peppers

-Home-grown sweet peppers are exceptionally delicious and will save you a fair few bob on shop-bought fruits.
-They’re easier to grow than tomatoes and suffer less from pests and diseases too.
-But perhaps the biggest draw of growing your own peppers is the opportunity to explore the many varieties out there; the diversity of choice and the constant breeding of cultivars mean that up to 2,500 new varieties of sweet and chilli peppers are thought to be created every year!
-You’ll find a glut of choice in seed catalogues.
+Home-grown sweet peppers and sweet chilli peppers are exceptionally delicious and will save you a fair few bob on shop-bought fruits.
+They’re easier to grow than tomatoes and suffer less from pests and diseases, too.
+But perhaps the biggest draw of growing your own peppers is the opportunity to explore the many varieties out there.
 The fruits range from the elongated, almost horn-like ‘Corno Rosso’ to more traditionally shaped types such as ‘Bell Boy’ or ‘California Wonder’.

-Peppers hail from warmer, tropical climes, so you’ll need to ensure a sunny, sheltered position for your plants.
+Peppers hail from warmer, tropical climes, so you’ll need to ensure a sunny, sheltered position for your plants, but it is still perfectly possible to grow them - and get decent harvests - in the UK.
 In colder parts of the country they are best grown in a greenhouse or polytunnel.
 Given these basic requirements there’s no reason you shouldn’t expect to harvest at least three and up to eight peppers per plant.

 Starting your crop from seed will give you the biggest possible choice of varieties and greatest control over what you’re growing, although there are also an increasing number of peppers that can be bought from garden centres or mail-order companies as young plants.